dple/dple.github.io/_posts/2024-1-11-how-quantum-break-rssa.md

   - Post-Quantum Cryptography

 ---

+In this tutorial, I will walk you through how a quantum computer can break the RSA cryptogsystem, a widely-used public key algorithm.
+The following points will be discussed:

+- Recall the RSA algorithm
+- Quantum computers and their principles
+- Shor's quantum algorithm and how it could break RSA

 # A Brief Recap of RSA Cryptosystem
 RSA cryptosystem, introduced by Rivest, Shamir, Adleman in 1977, is the first public key cryptosystem.
 It has been widely using in many applications in real world such as establishing a secure communication over an insecure channel, digtally signing a digital document, etc.